 Jackon Pollock – Number 1 (Lavender Mist) (1950)

 In a context where the United States was experiencing unprecedented economic growth while being affected by a great paranoia concerning communism, making expressionist art made total sense.
 On the canvas, freedom and controversy were welcome.
 The artwork was supposed to reflect the true identity of the artist… Therefore, the artist’s gesture is very important in the way it traces a creative process that is his or her very own.
 The authenticity of the work is based on its ability to have an immediate impact and to reveal a profound feeling, that of the artist that painted it.
-The project of Abstract Expressionists was to free themselves from memory, understand memory of the images of European paintings, to create their own language, visually abstract but full of meaning in essence.
+Abstract Expressionists’ project was to free themselves from memory, understand memory of the images of European paintings, to create their own language, visually abstract but full of meaning in essence.
 The goal was not to produce grandiose works of art but simply intimate and personal ones.

-Abstract Expressionism allowed the American artistic scene to be considered as such fully.
+In the end, Abstract Expressionism allowed the American artistic scene to be considered as such fully.
 Indeed, it is this movement that put into question the historic – and up until then undisputed – domination of European art groups.
 It stemmed from the desire of a group of American artists to find a way to express themselves that would be their own rather than inherited.
 An art form that would give them absolute freedom in which the only rule was to paint from the inside…